All Episodes

 Right.

-And the interesting thing about the special counsel statute is that if the special counsel finds evidence of unchargeable wrongdoing, he's n not even allowed to talk about it.
+And the interesting thing about the special counsel statute is that if the special counsel finds evidence of unchargeable wrongdoing, he's not even allowed to talk about it.

-So in the Scooter Libby case, that's all he could ever talk about.
+So, in the Scooter Libby case, that's all he could ever talk about.

 And nobody ever found out about Dick Armitage until later.